History of Polish orthography: 1440 Reform

-Jakub Parkoszowic (Jacobus Parcossii) in 1440 was the first to attempt to introduce an orthographic reform titled Traktat o ortografii polskiej (Treatise on Polish Orthography) that was ultimately failed and wasn't rediscovered until 1830.
+Jakub Parkoszowic (Jacobus Parcossii) in 1440 was the first to attempt to introduce an orthographic reform titled Traktat o ortografii polskiej (Treatise on Polish Orthography) that was ultimately failed and was not rediscovered until 1830.

 In it he suggests the use of doubling vowels to represent vowel length, a feature of Old and Middle Polish.
 He also suggests the use of ꟁ for nasal vowels and ÿ for the phoneme //ɨ//, as well as a number of digraphs and trigraphs.

 Middle Polish (1500–1750)

 Several grammarians attempted to introduce orthographic standards in the Middle Polish period, with varying success.

-Stanisław Zaborowski’s Orthography of 1514–1515
+Stanisław Zaborowski's Orthography of 1514–1515

-Around 1514, Stanisław Zaborowski wrote Orthographia seu modus recte scribendi et legendi Polonicum idioma quam utilissimus (Orthography, that is the most useful way of correct writing and reading in the Polish language).
+Around 1514, Stanisław Zaborowski wrote Orthographia seu modus recte scribendi et legendi Polonicum idioma quam utilissimus ("Orthography, that is the most useful way of correct writing and reading in the Polish language").
 In it, he attempts to fill the gaps left by the writing system used by Latin by including digraphs and diacritics.

 Łacinnicy naznaczają liter różniących się między sobą nazwiskiem i postacią 23.
 Nam Polakom nie potrzeba ich więcey: albowiem i nasz ięzyk niemi obeyjść się może: chociaż co do brzmienia iedna i ta sama litera z innemi połączona (consyllabica) rozmaicie się wymawia: co się i u Łacinków zdarza.

 Latin speakers distinguish 23 letters differing from each other by name and shape.
 We Poles do not need more: because our language can get by without them: however, as to the sound, one and the same letter when combined with others (consyllabica) is pronounced in various ways: which also happens to Latin speakers.